bryanbraun/bryanbraun.github.io/_posts/2019-02-23-editing-a-commit-in-an-interactive-rebase.md

 git reset --soft HEAD~
 ```

-Now if we do a `git status` we can see where we are:
+Now if we do a `git status`, we can see where we are:

 ```
 $ git status